reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 - The calculation you're putting in `useMemo` is noticeably slow, and its dependencies rarely change.

 - You pass it as a prop to a component wrapped in [`memo`.](/apis/react/memo) You want to skip re-rendering if the value hasn't changed.
-Memoization lets your component re-render only when dependencies are different.
+Memoization lets your component re-render only when dependencies aren't the same.

 - The value you're passing is later used as a dependency of some Hook.
 For example, maybe another `useMemo` calculation value depends on it.
 Or maybe you are depending on this value from [`useEffect.`](/apis/react/useEffect)